These 11 classical music pieces will inspire your team to victory

 What pieces of classical music should football clubs play to inspire their players to victory?
 We asked eleven soccer-obsessed musicians just that…

-In the summer of 1997, Sunderland AFC had a bright idea.
-Though football teams had long been running out onto the pitch at the beginning of games to the sound of pop music, why not mark the first season at the club’s new home, the Stadium of Light, with something a little different?
+Back in the summer of 1997, the British football team Sunderland A.F.C. had a bright idea.
+Until that point, football teams had been running out onto the pitch at the start of games to the sound of pop music.
+But, as they began a new era at a brand new home (the state-of-the-art Stadium of Light), why shouldn't they try something a little different?

 And so, as the Black Cats emerged from the tunnel for the first home match of the season, it was the sound of Prokofiev’s Dance of the Knights booming through the PA system that greeted them.